infantopratik/slate/source/includes/_budgets.md

 }
 ```

-This end point returns all the budgets for the campus ordered by budget period start date desc and budget name ascending.
+This end point returns all the budgets for the campus ordered by locked(unlocked first), budget period start date descending, budget name ascending.

 ### HTTP Request